Reforming Institutions: A Path Towards Renewed Trust and Leadership

 This decay isn't just aesthetic; it is institutional.
 It is driven by a cultural version of Gresham’s Law.

-In economics, Gresham’s Law states that "bad money drives out good".
+In economics, Gresham’s Law states that "bad money drives out good."
 If you have a pile of coins, some pure silver and some debased, you will keep the good ones and spend the bad ones.
 Eventually, only the bad money remains in circulation.

-Rory Stewart shared a story with me of his father who was an intelligence officer.
-He observed a shift when management consultants came into the British intelligence services.
-They decided to reward intelligence products based on who read them.
-If a junior civil servant read your report, you got one point.
-If the Minister read it, you got three points.
+The same phenomenon occurs in large organisations when you introduce the wrong metrics.
+Rory Stewart shared a story with me about his father, an intelligence officer.
+He observed a shift when management consultants entered the British intelligence services.
+They decided to reward intelligence products based on readership.
+If a junior civil servant read your report, you received one point.
+If the Minister read it, you received three points.

 They released it.
 They got the points.
-As Rory explained, “It turned out to be complete bullshit”.
+As Rory explained, “It turned out to be complete bullshit.”
 But the system was designed to produce that bullshit, just as surely as a factory is designed to produce cars.

 From Taylorism to Toyota: Where Intelligence Lives